t-maho/SurFree/README.md

 # Run

-You can now run the *main.py*.
-It will perform the SurFree on some Foolbox test image.
+You can now run the main.py.
+It will perform the SurFree on the some Foolbox test image.
 You can change the SurFree parameters by giving to him in parameter a *config.json* file.

 # Citation